 - Website Migration from WordPress to Craft CMS

-Strategists plan this work with clients within a Core Retainer or during a Diagnostic.
+Strategists plan this work with clients within Core Coverage or during a Diagnostic.
 Part of this planning generally includes an estimate.

 We use two methods for estimation, attempting to combat Hofstadter’s Law:

 - Reference-Class forecasting: gathering historic examples of similar projects that Cantilever or individual team members at Cantilever have undertaken

 - Work Breakdown Structure Estimation: Breaking down a project in granular detail, down to the core tasks anticipated

 These techniques appear to be in conflict, but they dovetail in a few important ways for us, and we find that using them redundantly provides more accurate projections overall (probably due to a "wisdom of the crowds" effect).